-Over the past three years, acquisitions including the acquisitions of INET and Nasdaq Execution Services, LLC (formerly Brut, LLC) and the proposed combinations with OMX, the Boston Stock Exchange and the Philadelphia Stock Exchange have been (or, in the case of future acquisitions, are expected to be) significant factors in Nasdaq's growth.
+Over the past three years, acquisitions including the acquisitions of INET and Nasdaq Execution Services, LLC (formerly Brut, LLC) and the proposed combinations with OMX and the Boston Stock Exchange, have been significant factors in Nasdaq's growth.
 Although we cannot predict the combined company's rate of growth as the result of acquisitions with complete accuracy, we believe that additional acquisitions or entering into partnership and joint ventures will be important to the combined company's growth strategy.
 Many of the other potential purchasers of assets in our industry have greater financial resources than we have.
 Therefore, we cannot be sure that we will be able to complete future acquisitions on terms favorable to us.